rafabs97/superresolution/README.md

-# superresolution
-A comparison of neural network-based SISR models for scaling 3D computer-generated images.
+# A comparison of neural network-based SISR models for scaling 3D computer-generated images.